pf4j/pf4j/README.md

 The DefaultPluginManager determines automatically the correct runtime mode and for DEVELOPMENT mode overrides some components(pluginsDirectory is __"../plugins"__, __PropertiesPluginDescriptorFinder__ as PluginDescriptorFinder, __DevelopmentPluginClasspath__ as PluginClassPath).
 Another advantage of DEVELOPMENT runtime mode is that you can execute some code lines only in this mode (for example more debug messages).

-If you use maven as build manger, after each dependency modification in you plugin (maven module) you must run Maven>Update Project...
+If you use maven as build manger, after each dependency modification in your plugin (maven module) you must run Maven>Update Project...

 For more details see the demo application.